ibphantom/ibphantom/Example-Contribution.md

 <p align="center"> [Translate](contribute/translate.md)</p>
 <p align="center"> [Development](contribute/development.md)</p>

-## Default Login
-__There is no default login, if your browser has not automatically redirected you to `/settings` then please do so manually by visiting `http://your-wizarr.local/settings` and proceed with account creation.__

 ## Translations

 We use Weblate to translate Wizarr, help us out by clicking [here](https://hosted.weblate.org/engage/wizarr/)